Spider-Man on the cover of Amazing Fantasy #15 (1962)

 The Amazing Spider-Man #252

-First appearance of Spider-Man's black costume in mainstream continuity (later revealed to be the Venom symbiote).
+First mainstream-continuity black costume (later revealed as the Venom symbiote).

 5. 1988